mzabani/Fos/README.md

 }
 ```

+*Note about Unix Sockets*: NuGet's Fos has a bug that will make it throw a ```NullReferenceException``` when binding to an Unix Socket with Mono.
+This is fixed in **master**.
+Also, Fos does not sets permissions for you in the socket file, but does remove the socket file when stopped, so make sure permissions are all set.

 Architecture
 ------------
 Fos is comprised of a main loop, where it handles new connections and incoming data from established ones.
 This loop runs synchronous socket operations only when these wouldn't block.
 In essence, it is an asynchronous loop.